sherpa/sherpa/docs/data/pha.rst

-   In this example the background data has the same exposure time as the source, which is often the case (the source and background spectra are extracted from the same event file), but this does need to hold.
+   In this example the background data has the same exposure time as the source, which is often the case (the source and background spectra are extracted from the same event file), but this does not need to hold.

 Often all that is done is to subtract the background from the source data,